sakkarose/wazuh-provision/README.md

 ## Note

-1. SCA policies serve as a second method in case of a network problem or a flooded event queue, which could cause the Wazuh server to miss important information.
+1. SCA policies serve as a second method for malware detection in case of a network problem or a flooded event queue, which could cause the Wazuh server to miss important information.

 ## Credits